rmrfaria/Big_Data_Genome_Benchmark/README.md

     redis.nodes=<ip>:<port>
     redis.key-prefix-schema-table=true
   ```
-Additionally it was still necessary to create the etc/redis directory and within it JSON files were created for each table in the dataset.
+Additionally it was still necessary to create the etc/redis directory under the /opt/presto-server/etc/redis folder of the existing Presto node as coordinator and within it JSON files were created for each table in the dataset.
 These can be consulted in the configuration folder.

 ### Load Dataset